Osceola, Nebraska: Economy

 The economy of Osceola is based upon agriculture.
 Like most of Polk County, Osceola invests in dairy, cattle and pork production.
 Seed corn and soybean are among the grains produced by the city.

 Osceola's largest employer is the "Annie Jeffrey Memorial County Health Center", which employs 56 individuals overall, 52 of which are female.
 The largest local employer of males is the Polk County government with 25 male employees.

 Roughly $2.33 of tax were paid in the city for every $100.00.
 The tax rate has steadily decreased from 2005 to 2007.
 A 1% sales tax is imposed upon the citizens by the city government.

 Government

 The city government includes a mayor and a city council.
 City planning is conducted by a five-member commission appointed by the mayor and approved by the city council.
 They serve for three year terms.

 City services include, one fire station located within the city, provided with twenty-five volunteers and twelve Emergency Medical Technicians.
 The Polk County Sheriff's Department is also found in the city limits and includes seven sworn officers, four part-time officers and five support personnel.

-The city of Osceola banned the ownership of certain dog breeds including Staffordshire bull terriers, American Pit Bull Terriers, American Staffordshire terriers, chows, Dobermans, Rottweilers, American Bandog mastiffs and Neapolitan Mastiffs within city limits during the summer of 2008.
+The city of Osceola banned the ownership of certain dog breeds including Staffordshire Bull Terriers, American Pit Bull Terriers, American Staffordshire Terriers, Chow Chows, Dobermans, Rottweilers, American Bandog Mastiffs and Neapolitan Mastiffs within city limits during the summer of 2008.
 Citizens were given 48 hours to transfer the dogs from their residence.